 What is Blackened Salmon?

 For this blackened salmon salad recipe, I decided on baking the salmon and omitting frying it in a skillet with butter.
-Saving us all on calories but not lacking on flavor.
+Saving us all on calories but not lacking in flavor.

-And then, because you don’t want piping hot salmon on your salads, remove and allow to cool slightly.
+And then, because you don’t want piping hot salmon on your salad, remove and allow to cool slightly.
 Meanwhile this would be a good time to build the salads.
-Divide the spring lettuces, onions, blue cheese, pecans and pickled strawberries among 4 plates.
+Start by dividing the spring lettuces, onions, blue cheese, pecans and pickled strawberries among 4 plates.

-Next top with the baked blackened salmon filets and drizzle with the strawberry peppercorn vinaigrette.
+Next top with the baked blackened salmon filets.
+Lastly, drizzle with the strawberry peppercorn vinaigrette.